Published at: 2025-10-30

 IV.
 Overrun Check

-- Configure strict validation to block overruns (e.g., Target Quantity - Procured Quantity < 0).
+- Use formulas (e.g., Target Quantity - Procured Quantity < 0) to trigger errors before write-back/closure.

-- A Convert button appears on the source record.
+After configuration, a Convert button appears on the source record:

-- If Record Type mapping exists, the system navigates to the corresponding create page.
+- Record Type Mapping: Auto-redirects to the corresponding creation page.

 Reference-Based Creation: